boutproject/BOUT-dev/manual/sphinx/users.rst

 C++ code for the module.
 Another way is to look at the output logs: when BOUT++ is run, (nearly) all options used are printed out with their default values.
 This won’t provide much explanation of what they do, but may be useful anyway.
-See section [sec:output] for more details.
+See :ref:`sec-output` for more details.

+.. _sec-iooptions:

 Input and Output
 ----------------